Insider Glasgow – what to see and do, where to shop and eat

 Need inspiration?
 What to see

+Amazing architecture.
 Glasgow looks like no other city.
-And this distinctive look is in part down to legendary architect Charles Rennie Mackintosh.
-Glasgow born and bred, Mackintosh left his Art Nouveau fingerprints across the city – designing churches, colleges and private members’ clubs.
-Must-see Mackintosh
+And this distinctive look is in part down to legendary architect and local lad Charles Rennie Mackintosh, who left his Art Nouveau fingerprintsacross the city.
+Must-see Mackintosh:

-- Glasgow School of Art: Light pours in through huge windows.
-Japanese detailing and Scottish baronial architecture come together.
-This iconic building is still a working art school – visit its new Window on Mackintosh visitor centre – it’s amazing.
+- Glasgow School of Art: This iconic building is still a working art school – visit its new Window on Mackintosh visitor centre – it’s amazing.

 Feeling hungry?
 Where to eat